|Frequently Asked Questions|

 Housing Quality Standards (HQS) are minimum property standards that have been approved by the U.S. Department of Housing and Urban Development for all federally assisted properties.
-CMHA is required to enforce these federal property standards to ensure that all Voucher assisted properties are decent, safe and sanitary.
+CGI is required to enforce these federal property standards to ensure that all Voucher assisted properties are decent, safe and sanitary.
 Most of the HQS standards are similar to local building codes.

-A unit must pass the initial HQS inspection before CMHA can make a subsidy payment to a landlord.
+A unit must pass the initial HQS inspection before CGI-CMHA can make a subsidy payment to a landlord.
 One fail item causes a unit to fail the HQS inspection.
 After an initial HQS inspection passes and a contract has been executed an inspection must be conducted annually or bi-annually.

-CMHA’s goal is to apply these property standards in a fair and consistent manner because we believe that all Voucher participants are entitled to live in decent and safe housing.
+CGI’s goal is to apply these property standards in a fair and consistent manner because we believe that all Voucher participants are entitled to live in decent and safe housing.
 Enforcing HQS regulations for Voucher assisted properties is a high priority.

 Landlords and Housing Choice Voucher residents have dual responsibilities for complying with HQS regulations.
 Tenants must not damage their unit and must maintain tenant-paid utilities.
 Landlords are required to make immediate repairs if HQS violations are cited.
 A 30-day deadline for repairs is usually given for all nonlife threatening violations.
 Extensions for repairs may be given if the scope of repair work requires additional time for completion.
 For emergency repairs, a 24-hour deadline is given.
 The same deadlines also apply for tenant-caused violations.
 If tenant-caused HQS damages (including utility shut-offs) are not remedied by the deadline, the tenant may be denied further participation in the Voucher Program.